 If we’ve learnt anything from 2024 it is certainly that no two years are the same, this year has been the year of the slug, bindweed and endless, endless rain!
-But us gardeners no there’s rarely two years that are the same which is bringing me endless hope for 2025!
+But us gardeners know there’s rarely two years that are the same which is bringing me endless hope for 2025!
 Especially all things garden related!

 WORK OUT HOW MUCH SPACE YOU HAVE